Ekerot/arkimera-robotics-project/client/README.md

 ```
 ng lint
 ```
-Linting results is displayed in the console.
+[Lint](https://github.com/angular/angular-cli/wiki/lint) results is displayed in the console.

 ### Test
 ```
 ng test
 ```
-Test results will be opened in a new browser window.
+[Test](https://github.com/angular/angular-cli/wiki/test) results will be opened in a new browser window.

 ### Build (for production)
 ```
 ng build --prod
 ```
-You can find the production code, ready for deployment, in the dist folder.
+[Building](https://github.com/angular/angular-cli/wiki/build) will create for deployment ready code in the dist folder.

 ## Deployment
 **WIP**